Chocbanana/PersonalWebsite/README.md

 # My Website

-A webite built with bare-bones Gatsby and bootstrap!
+A static webite built with bare-bones Gatsby and bootstrap!
 This is meant to be a basic website to show off my content in various forms, but is easily customizable to fit different content and to feature various pages in the homepage.
+Hosted by Github Pages.

 There are some key areas to modify, in order to customize the website and for functionality: